Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 If you’re unfamiliar, Reedsy is a platform where highly-vetted, highly-experienced publishing industry professionals offer (mainly) editing services.
 Yours truly is on Reedsy as well.

-You can find proofreaders by word of mouth, LinkedIn, Google searches, and by other methods.
+You can find proofreaders by word of mouth, LinkedIn, Google searches, and other methods.
 Author organizations also maintain listings of recommended proofreaders.

 It’s a must that any prospective proofreader be familiar with your book’s subject matter and have worked on books like yours before.